liamcain/obsidian-things-logbook/README.md

 Anecdotally, I love using Things for task management.
 But I also want Obsidian daily notes to be a holistic view of my day-to-day.
 This plugin dumps completed tasks from Things into my daily notes, meaning I can keep my same workflow, and my Second Brain has a new data source.

+## Disclaimer

+The initial sync will backfill your entire Things Logbook into Obsidian.
+This potentially means creating/modifying hundreds of files.
+I recommend testing this plugin out in a new vault first to make sure you're happy with the result.

+### Backup your data

+While I have tested this plugin with my own data, your mileage may vary.
+I am not at fault for any data loss that may incur.
+Backup your data!

 ## Usage

 This plugin will fetches all your historical tasks and dumps them into the Daily Note corresponding to the **completed date** of the task.